Harvey Ball: Smiley design

 After World War II, Ball worked for a local advertising firm until he started his own business, Harvey Ball Advertising, in 1959.
 He designed the smiley in 1963.
 The State Mutual Life Assurance Company of Worcester, Massachusetts (now known as Hanover Insurance) had purchased Guarantee Mutual Company of Ohio.
 The merger resulted in low employee morale.
 In an attempt to solve this, Ball was employed in 1963 as a freelance artist, to come up with an image to increase morale.
 Ball started with a sunny-yellow circle containing a smile, however wasn't happy that it could be turned upside down to make a frown.
 By adding two eyes, he created a smiley face.
 The whole drawing took 10 minutes to complete, and earned him $45.

 State Mutual had planned to hand out 100 button pins containing the design, however demand quickly soared.
 The aim was to get employees to smile while using the phone and doing other tasks.
 Research has since taken place confirming Ball's instincts.
 The buttons became popular, with orders being taken in lots of 10,000.
 More than 50 million smiley face buttons had been sold by 1971, and the smiley has been described as an international icon.

-By 1971 the smiley face was everywhere, so Ball contacted patent attorneys, who told him the design was now in the public domain.
-Ball said: "It never bothered me.
-I figured if I make the world a little happier, OK, fine".
-Ball's son, Charles, is reported to have said his father never regretted not registering the copyright.
-Telegram & Gazette reported Charles Ball as saying "he was not a money-driven guy, he used to say, 'Hey, I can only eat one steak at a time, drive one car at a time.